Events for the Episcopal Church of the Redeemer in Kenmore, Washington

 Church of the Redeemer is at 6220 Northeast 181st Street in Kenmore, Washington.

-What is a shape note singing?
+What is a singing?

-A shape note “singing” is not a church service.
+A “singing” is not a church service.
 On the contrary, it is a group of people coming together to sing.
 It is democracy in action.
 “We are not Baptist, Jews, Episcopalians and atheists.
 We are altos, tenors, trebles and basses.
 And we know we need each other to do this” (NPR).

 All sorts and conditions of people take part in shape note singing.
 For example, a punk rocker by the name José Camacho-Cerna contributed the tune Lowndes to the 2025 edition of The Sacred Harp.

-Nicholas Thompson was asked to leave his church in rural Alabama after he came out.
+People asked Nicholas Thompson to leave his church in rural Alabama after he came out.
 The shape note community embraced him.
 “Sacred Harp let me be who I was, and I didn’t have to pretend to be anybody when I was at singings or with singers.
 And the fact that it’s being kept alive by the queer community, the, you know, minorities, I love that.
 I love that it’s become a melting pot of everybody” (NPR).

 Idumea tote bag